 The key assumptions concerning the future and other key sources of estimation uncertainty at the reporting date, that have a significant risk of causing a material adjustment to the carrying amounts of assets and liabilities within the next financial year, are described below.
-The Company based its assumptions and estimates no parameters available when the consolidated financial statements were prepared.
-Existing circumstances and assumptions about future developments, however, may change due to market changes or circumstances arising that are beyond the control of the Company.
-Such changes are reflected in the assumptions when they
+The Company based its assumptions and estimates on parameters available when the consolidated financial statements were prepared.
+Existing circumstances and assumptions about future developments,